nickleomartin/sentiment_api/README.md

 # sentiment_api
+There are not many reference implementations of deploying deep learning models within the Django framework.
+This repo is working towards a reuseable codebase for rapid deployment and scaling of Keras models.

-A Bidirectional LSTM + MLP model to classify single sentences as positive or negative.
-Exposes the trained model via a REST API using Django.
-Currently trained word vectors from scratch.
+Currently contains a Bidirectional LSTM + MLP model to classify single sentences as positive or negative.

 Getting Setup
 -------------